Minocrisy/YOGI/README.md

 ## Usage

-1. Select the desired tab for the type of generation you want (Chat, Image, Vision, Audio, etc.).
+1. Select the desired tab from the sidebar for the type of generation you want (Chat, Image, Vision, Audio, etc.).
-2. Choose a model from the dropdown menu.
+2. Choose a model from the dropdown menu in the selected tab.
 3. Enter your prompt or upload a file/image/audio as required.
 4. Click the generate button to receive the AI-generated response.